Jayesh-501/BMW-Sales-Analysis-/README.md

-:

 🚗 BMW Sales Analysis Dashboard
 📊 Overview

-This Power BI project analyzes BMW car sales data to uncover key business insights related to sales performance, market trends, and product distribution.
+This Power BI project analyzes BMW car sales data to uncover key business insights related to sales performance, trends, and product distribution.
+The visuals make it easier to spot patterns and make recommendations.
-The dashboard helps understand how different factors like region, fuel type, and color impact overall sales.

 🎯 Objective

-The main goal of this project is to explore and visualize BMW’s sales data to:
+The main goals of this project are to:

-Identify top-performing regions and models
+Identify the best-performing regions, models, and segments

-Understand customer preferences (fuel type, color, transmission)
+Understand customer preferences (fuel type, color, etc.)

-Track sales trends over time
+Observe how sales evolve over time

-Support data-driven decision-making
+Provide data-backed suggestions for strategy

 🧩 Dataset Details

-Columns Used:
+Columns / Variables used:

 Model